On topological graphs with at most four crossings per edge: Introduction

 \section{Introduction}

 Throughout this paper we consider graphs with no loops or parallel edges, unless stated otherwise.
-A \emph{topological graph} is a graph drawn in the plane with its vertices as points and its edges as Jordan arcs that connect corresponding points and do not contain any other vertex as an interior point.
-Every pair of edges in a topological graph have a finite number of intersection points.
+A \emph{topological graph} is a graph drawn in the plane with its vertices as points and its edges as Jordan arcs that connect the corresponding points and do not contain any other vertex as an interior point.
+Every pair of edges in a topological graph has a finite number of intersection points, each of which is either a vertex that is common to both edges, or a crossing point at which one edge passes from one side of the other edge to its other side.
+Note that an edge may not cross itself, since edges are drawn as Jordan arcs.
 If every pair of edges intersect at most once, then the topological graph is \emph{simple}.
-The intersection point of two edges is either a vertex that is common to both edges, or a crossing point at which one edge passes from one side of the other edge to its other side.

 A \emph{crossing} in a topological graph consists of a pair of crossing edges and a point in which they cross.
 We will be interested in the maximum number of crossings an edge is involved in, and in the total number of crossings in a graph.
 Therefore, we may assume henceforth that the topological graphs that we consider do not contain three edges crossing at a single point.
 Indeed, if more than two edges cross at a point $p$, then we can redraw these edges at a small neighborhood of $p$ such that no three of them cross at a point and without changing the number of crossings in which each of these edges is involved.